tomcomiks/ThreeDimensionalIndex/README.md

 ### 1.2 Main Features

 #### 1.2.1 Controller
-The controller is the central script that manages all the interactions between the other scripts
+The controller is the central script that manages all the interactions between the other scripts.

 #### 1.2.2 Hierarchy
 The Hierarchy class allows to store data in a hierarchical tree.